EOL/publishing/doc/branch-painting.md

 The branch painting script (in [lib/painter.rb](../lib/painter.rb)) implements a suite of operations related to branch painting.

-* `directives` - lists all of a resource's branch painting directives (a directive is a 'start' or 'stop' metadata node)
+* `count` - count a resource's inferred trait assertions
 * `qc` - run a series of quality control queries to identify problems with the resource's directives
 * `infer` - determine a resource's inferred trait assertions (based on directives), and write them to a file
-* `merge` - read inferred trait assertions from file (see `infer`) and add them to the graphdb (requires an admin user's token)
+* `merge` - read inferred trait assertions from file (see `infer`) and add them to the graphdb
-* `count` - count a resource's inferred trait assertions
 * `clean` - remove all of a resource's inferred trait assertions
+* `directives` - lists all of a resource's branch painting directives (a directive is a 'start' or 'stop' metadata node)

 The choice of command, and any parameters, are communicated via shell variables.
 Shell variables can be set using `export` or